andrius-learns-things/studies/README.md

 TODO:

+- Call backend and fix routing problems
+-
 - Stylize a bot more (esp navbar)
+- Bootstrap theme
 - Localizations.
 Localization tools
-- Call backend and fix routing problems
+-
 - Console errors (due to hot reload or smth like that)
 - NPM install warnings (a few things depretiated)